YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 <!-- ## Next

-One of our clients top priorities is to communicate their brand and business needs to their clients via a custom homepage.
+One of our clients top priorities is to communicate their brand and business needs with their clients via a custom homepage.
 Pepperi’s legacy approach of creating a custom homepage from scratch can make content management challenging if not problematic, for it’s dependent on the *Professional Team* developers.

-The *Page Builder* addresses this issue by enabling our clients to modify, add, and design content on the flay.
+The *Page Builder* addresses this issue by enabling our clients to modify, add, and design content on the fly.
 Furthermore, we can now tailor pages based on roles and business requirements. -->

 <!-- The *Page Builder* provides users with control over the page layout, and content is edited using *content blocks*.
 These blocks include Slideshows, Galleries, Charts, Forms, Rich Text, Banners, Buttons, Filters, Search, with future additions like Chat, Categories, Stack layout, and HTML block. -->